NorthStarUAS/Messages/README.md

   than some gigantic, do everything tool.
 We just reinvented the wheel, but we made it the exact size and fit our projects.

-## Examples of things to watch out for:
+## Examples of things to watch out for

 * I want to represent a floating point value as a uint16_t.
 Ex: I am sending alitude (floating point) as a uint16_t to save 2 bytes and I